-CNC not only has their day to day activities but they are known for their special events, from their after hours events to family fun days to birthday parties and scouting events.
+CNC not only has their day-to-day activities but they are known for its special events, from their after-hours events to family fun days to birthday parties and scouting events.
 Listen, do you hear that?
 That is the sound of wedding bells – you can even get married here!

 You’ll want to be sure to visit at Christmas when you can see and pet live reindeer.
 It’s a perfect Christmas treat.

 If raising money for great causes or road races are more your speed they have a variety of fundraisers throughout the year that appeal to everyone from the wine drinker to the runners to a garden party tasting event!
 You can feel good while having fun and who wouldn’t want that?

 So put on your comfortable shoes, pack up a picnic, don’t forget your young naturalists, and head over to the Chattahoochee Nature Center.
 Prepare to explore, discover and be amazed!

 Want more fun?
 Find more preschool fun here!

 WHERE TO STAY NEAR CHATTAHOOCHEE NATURE CENTER